bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 But fortunately it was a non-custodial wallet and people wrote down their 12 words, hopefully.
 And so they should be fine because they can just import it into another wallet.
 But there was also a mixer component.
-And I think the two most important parts of that are something called the `Whirlpool`, which is a 5 input, 5 output mixer that you can use multiple times.
+And I think the two most important parts of that are something called the `Whirlpool`, which is a 5 input 5 output mixer that you can use multiple times.

 Speaker 0: 00:09:37